wclr/readium.github.com/source/_posts/2012-03-14-chrome-turning-off-css-regions-soon.markdown

   * `while the last page has overflow:`
     * `add another page`

 This was all working well enough in terms of paginating the content.
 There were some bugs related to click-able areas not being rendered where they were expected but we assumed these were bugs in Webkit / chrome and would get ironed out in future versions.
-Then one day I found out that regions were going to be [shut off by default in webkit](https://bugs.webkit.org/show_bug.cgi?id=78525#c0).
+Then one day we found out that regions were going to be [shut off by default in webkit](https://bugs.webkit.org/show_bug.cgi?id=78525#c0).
 Sure enough I installed [chrome canary](http://tools.google.com/dlpage/chromesxs), regions were gone and Readium did not handle it well.
 This was not good news for us.

 {% img center http://fuuu.us/152.png %}

 ## Challenge Accepted

-We decided that a short term solution to our problem would be to find a way to enable CSS3 regions to be turned back on.
-With a little support from the awesome chromium team at google, I managed to stumble through the chromium source code, submit [a patch](https://chromiumcodereview.appspot.com/9523002/) that allows regions to be turned on via the command line.
+We decided that a short term solution to our problem would be to find a way to allow CSS3 regions to be turned back on.
+With a little support from the awesome chrome team at google, I managed to stumble through the chromium source code and submit [a patch](https://chromiumcodereview.appspot.com/9523002/) that allows regions to be turned on via the command line.
 This patch has landed.

 ## So What Can You do About it?